 Freelance Book Editing 101:

-With more books than ever being published, editorial services are in demand.
 Thousands of titles appear on real and virtual bookshelves every day: thrillers, fantasy, romance, science fiction, memoirs, nonfiction about health and wellness… you name it.
+Isn’t it time to learn how to make a living working with them?

 Here’s what you get in Freelance Book Editing 101…